The Tomb Guard

 If appointed, the soldier is assigned to the Tomb for an initial two week training period.
 The period focuses on basic Changing of the Guard sequences, uniform preparation, and memorization of a basic "knowledge" packet about the Tomb and ANC.
 At the conclusion of the two weeks, the soldiers are tested in these areas.
 If they pass, they are assigned to one of three reliefs as a trainee for an intense training period.
 If they fail, they are assigned back to their company.

 Upon reporting to a relief, the trainee is assigned a Tomb Guard trainer.
 The trainer is a mentor who is expected to mold the trainee into a Tomb Guard.
-The trainer informs the trainee of what is expected of them, including following strict rules, training guidelines, and the need for complete dedication and committment to the Tomb.
+The trainer informs the trainee of what is expected of them, including following strict rules, training guidelines, and the need for complete dedication and commitment to the Tomb.
 Then the trainer teaches, monitors, inspects, and test the trainee during the training cylce.

 The training cycle is intense, consisting of a series of five exhaustive tests over six to twelve months.
 The tests focus on outside performance (Changing of the Guard, and "Walking the Mat" 1), uniform preparation, and knowledge.
 Outside performance tests on weapons manual, ceremonial steps, cadence, military bearing, and orders.
 Uniform preparation tests on Tomb uniform standards 2 for the Army Dress Blues, Shoes "Spits", glasses, and brass and metals.
-Knowledge tests on 35 pages of information on the history of the Tomb and ANC, for which the trainee must recite verbatum - including punctuation.
+Knowledge tests on 35 pages of information on the history of the Tomb and ANC, for which the trainee must recite verbatim - including punctuation.

 The tests are progressive, demanding quantifiable improvement and demonstrated performance.
-If the trainee completes the training cycle and passes the tests, they will be able to flawlessly conduct seven different types of ceremonies, to meet the highest standards of uniform preparation, and recite 35 pages of informaton without error.
+If the trainee completes the training cycle and passes the tests, they will be able to flawlessly conduct seven different types of ceremonies, to meet the highest standards of uniform preparation, and recite 35 pages of information without error.
 If the trainee fails any test, they are assigned back to their company.

 The successful trainee is awarded the Tomb Guard Identification Badge (Badge), and will be referred to thereafter as a Tomb Guard - and affectionately known by their peers as "Badgeholder".
 The Badge is the least awarded badge in the Army, and the second least awarded badge in the U.S. military, trailing only the Astronaut Badge.
 The Badge is the only military badge that can be revoked for any action that brings disrespect to the Tomb during the lifetime of the Tomb Guard.